Cyberpunk 2077 ultimate car guide: Car classes, horsepower, specs

-It’s an open-world game from the creators of the acclaimed Witcher 3: Wild Hunt game.
-Set in fictional ‘night city’ players must navigate their lives in this futuristic cityscape, and create their own destiny within the game.
+Cyberpunk 2077 is an open-world game from the creators of the acclaimed Witcher 3: Wild Hunt.
+Set in the fictional ‘Night City’, players must navigate their lives in this futuristic cityscape, creating their own destiny within the game.

 Cars play a massive part of the Cyberpunk 2077 story.
-They function as both as a method of transportation and a way of earning valuable in-game money and benefits, and the developers have done a fantastic job of ‘weaving’ them into the fabric of the game.
+They function both as a method of transportation, and a way of earning valuable in-game money and benefits.
+The developers have done a fantastic job of ‘weaving’ them into the fabric of the game.

 With so many different vehicles on offer, we’ve had a taste of some of the cars and classes to expect within the game.
-While this will not be an exhaustive list, it provides an early insight into the vehicles available for launch.
+While this will not be an exhaustive list, it provides an early insight into the vehicles available.

 Cyberpunk 2077 Car Classes

 In the behind-the-scenes Night City Wire YouTube series, players got their first look at some of the car classes in Cyberpunk 2077.
-Everything from the exteriors to the interiors are created in incredible detail, leading to the game having some of the best open-world vehicle graphics ever seen.
+Everything from the exteriors to the interiors is created in incredible detail.
+This leads to the game having some of the best open-world vehicle graphics ever seen.

-According to the developers, each vehicle will offer a “unique driving experience” so vehicle choice may make-or-break a mission.
-Several different classes (levels) of cars have been revealed so far, which we’ve highlighted below.
+According to the developers, each vehicle will offer a “unique driving experience”, and so vehicle choice may make-or-break a mission.
+Several different classes (levels) of cars have been revealed, which we’ve highlighted below.

 Cyberpunk 2077 Economy cars

 For those looking to get around in no-frills style, there’s the ‘Economy class.’